If you haven’t tried making baked doughnuts yet, you’re seriously missing out.

 However, a baked doughnut is the healthy version of the fried one.

-In addition, these chocolate ones are incredibly light and fluffy, flavoured with Sugar and Crumbs Chocolate Lime Cocoa Powder, and topped with glossy melted chocolate, lime zest and desiccated coconut.
-You can, of course, go the old-school route and top them with multi-coloured sprinkles, but I think the green and white is rather elegant.
+In addition, these chocolate ones are incredibly light and fluffy, flavoured with Sugar and Crumbs Chocolate Lime Natural Flavoured Cocoa Powder.
+Top with glossy melted chocolate, lime zest and desiccated coconut.
+You can, of course, go the old-school route and top them with multi-coloured sprinkles but I think the green and white is rather elegant.

-1. Preheat the oven to 170°C (160°C).
-Weigh out and mix together the plain flour, Sugar and Crumbs Chocolate Lime Cocoa Powder, baking powder, baking soda and granulated sugar.
+2. Weigh out and mix together the plain flour, Sugar and Crumbs Chocolate Lime Natural Flavoured Cocoa Powder, baking powder, baking soda and granulated sugar.

-3. Grease the doughnut tin with a little more butter.
-Transfer the doughnut mixture to a piping bag, and then pipe into the tin – you want to fill the depressions almost to the top.
+5. Grease the doughnut tin with a little more butter.
+Transfer the doughnut mixture to a piping bag, and then pipe into the tin.
+You want to fill the depressions almost to the top.